Shopify/polaris/polaris.shopify.com/content/design/colors/using-color.md

           ### Background

           Background colors are used as the baseline of all UI in the admin.
-The admin itself has a background, and some components can also have a background if they are not built within a container.
+The admin itself has a background, and some components can also have a background if they are not built within a [surface](/design/layout/spacial-organization#surfaces).

           Background colors can only have other elements of any other color except for other background colors above them.
 Multiple background colors can exist in the same viewport only if they exist side by side.